Kishorekissa/first_screening_test_kishore_saravanan/README.md

 ### 2. Frame Setup
 - Designed desktop layout in `1920x1080px`
-- Created mobile versions for each section (375px width)
+- Created mobile versions for each section using a `390×844` frame size

 ### 3. UI Execution
 - Used consistent spacing, fonts, and icons